nf-core/rnafusion/docs/usage.md

 > Note that this step takes about 24 hours to complete on HPC.

+> Do not provide a samplesheet via the `input` parameter, otherwise the pipeline will run the analysis directly after downloading the references (except if that is what you want).

 ```bash
 nextflow run nf-core/rnafusion \
   --build_references --all \